-In France, this approach will be encouraged by kings.
-This will be the case, for example, of Henri III who in 1584 incited us to denounce against reward the “misdeeds committed in our finances by our officers & others” and in the name of “the public interest”.
-This approach will be taken up by various successor regimes (Lemny, 2012).
-During the French Revolution, a form of civic denunciation was encouraged in the name of the possibility for citizens to take advantage of their freedom to report a problem to the authorities.
-To show the positive nature of his act, he is free (no remuneration in exchange for information), disinterested (acting in the name of the general interest) and spontaneous (he is not a whistleblower professional).
+In France, this approach was be encouraged by several kings.
+In 1584, for example, Henri III encouraged the populace to denounce those benefitting from “misdeeds committed in our finances by our officers & others” in the name of “the public interest”; this approach was also adopted by various successive regimes (Lemny 2012).
+During the French Revolution, a form of civic denunciation was encouraged that urged citizens to take advantage of their freedom to report problems to the authorities.
+To demonstrate the positive, altruistic nature of this act, it had to be free (no remuneration in exchange for information), disinterested (action taken in the name of the public interest only), and spontaneous (the reporting individual must not be a “professional whistleblower”).

 The figure of the whistleblower has even inspired playwrights who have sought to portray those who face danger in the name of the public interest (e. g.
-Ibsen and Un ennemi du peuple in 1882, Brinkmann, 2009).
-If the approach was therefore pre-existing in very different societies and in many socio-political fields, it was not until the 1960s in the United States that a debate was initiated on the value of warning in private organisations.
+Ibsen’s Un Ennemi du Peuple in 18821; see Brinkmann 2009).
+Although this approach was therefore pre-existing in very different societies and in many socio-political fields, it was not until the 1960s in the United States that a debate was initiated on the value of such warnings in private organizations.

-For a long time, the company was considered as a black box where the employee had to be loyal to his employer.
-The classical school (Taylor, Fayol) sees organization as a machine that must function through centralized authority, clear hierarchical lines, a strong division of labour, rules, control and standardization (Celik and Dogan, 2011).
-This discipline prevents employees from disclosing to the public any malfunction or misdeed they may observe in their work environment even if they are aware of the potential risks to the company or the public interest.
-Loyalty to the organization is the expected norm, as employees should not disclose information that could harm their employer (Heumann et al., 2013).
+For a long time, the company was considered as a black box where the employee had to be loyal to his/her employer.
+The classical school (Taylor, Fayol) sees organization as a machine that must function through centralized authority, clear hierarchical lines, a strong division of labour, rules, control, and standardization (Celik and Dogan 2011).
+This strict discipline prevents employees from disclosing to the public any dysfunction or misdeed they may observe in their work environment, even if they are aware of the potential risks to the company or the public interest.
+Loyalty to the organization is the expected norm, as employees should not disclose information that could harm their employer (Heumann et al. 2013).

 Changes in the socio-economic environment and changes in managerial practices contributed to the advancement of labour standards and loyalty issues in the 1960s and 1970s.
-By moving towards greater autonomy and delegation of power, employees are expected to strengthen their involvement with the company, even if it means challenging the administrative authority when teams or management are involved in selfish behaviour or behaviour that may harm the public interest (Perrow, 1973).
-It therefore seems possible for employees to be disloyal to their organisation in order to protect the general interest.
-The term whistleblower was first officially used in 1963 to describe the behaviour of a U.S. Department of Defense employee who allegedly leaked information about people he perceived as a risk to national security (Peters and Branch, 1972).
+By moving towards greater autonomy and delegation of power, employees were expected to strengthen their involvement with the company, even if it meant challenging the administrative authority when teams or management were involved in selfish behaviour or behaviour detrimental to the public interest (Perrow 1973).
+It seemingly became possible, therefore, for employees to be disloyal to their organization in order to protect the public interest.
+The term “whistleblower” was first officially used in 1963 to describe the behaviour of a U.S. Department of Defense employee who allegedly leaked information about people he perceived as a risk to national security (Peters and Branch 1972).
 The term was later popularized by lawyer Ralph Nader.

-Some organisations set up mechanisms in the 1980s to facilitate alert procedures (procedures that may be internal vs. external, formal vs. informal, anonymous vs. nominative).
-Miceli and Near (1985), leading authors on this subject, define career alert as “the disclosure by members of the organization (past or present) of illegal, immoral or illegitimate practices under the control of their employers to persons or organizations likely to take action” (p.
+Some organizations set up mechanisms in the 1980s to facilitate whistleblowing procedures (procedures that may be internal vs. external, formal vs. informal, anonymous vs. nominative).
+Miceli and Near (1985), leading authors on this subject, defined professional whistleblowing as “the disclosure by members of the organization (past or present) of illegal, immoral or illegitimate practices under the control of their employers to persons or organizations likely to take action” (p.
 525).